 Of the two examples above, which version do you prefer?
 Which word or words do you think are unnecessary?

-Here's my core suggestion: including the word "very" seldom adds more meaning, power, or intensity of a sentence.
+Here's my core suggestion: if we include the word "very" we seldom add more meaning, power, or intensity of a sentence.
 To me, too much use of the word "very" feels like stomach ache: rarely welcome and usually doesn't help.

 So why should we avoid using "very" in most instances?
 Answer: the use of "very" suggests an extreme condition, outcome, or characteristic and rarely are such situations so extreme.

-Therefore, I suggest, in your writing, make the use of "very" earn its place.
+Therefore, I suggest, in your writing, make the use of "very" earn its place — every time.

-Furthermore, perhaps more importantly, in most instances, by removing the word "very", we usually don't affect the impact or meaning of a message.
+Furthermore, perhaps more importantly, in most instances, if we remove the word "very", we usually don't affect the impact or meaning of a message.

 In our second example above, Mark may have been moved by "... her determination ...", however, he wasn't so impressed that her determination would unduly dominate her thoughts.

-Although we may commonly use "very" in relaxed speech, in writing or a carefully considered speech, rarely is the use of "very" justified.
+Although we may commonly use "very" in relaxed speech, in writing or in crafting a carefully considered speech, rarely is the use of "very" justified.

 Imagine yourself as a Samurai warrior: your enemy is "very".
 Swing your Samurai sword with abandon — and enjoy the cull.